Hispanic Heritage Month

 The Life Work of Ana Celia Zentella

-Planet Word Advisor Ana Celia Zentella is the 2023 recipient of the ALLA Distinguished Career Award for her work in anthropolitical linguistics advocating for linguistic diversity and multilingualism.
+Planet Word Advisor Ana Celia Zentella was the 2023 recipient of the ALLA Distinguished Career Award for her work in anthropolitical linguistics advocating for linguistic diversity and multilingualism.
 In this interview with Yomaira Figueroa, she discusses her decades-long career, as well as New York Spanglish, the stigmatization of certain types of Spanish, legislation targeting multilingual students, and the importance of diasporic Latinx poetics.